MrPixle2022/Documentaion/C/Variables.md

 ## Type casting

+type casting is the process of converting some data of one type to another it can be done in 2 ways

 ### Implicit

 implicit conversion happens automatically, it’s done by the compiler, it often happens when a smaller type is assigned to a larger one, in this cases the compiler will promote the smaller type to a bigger one.